What are the OWASP Top 10 Vulnerabilities?

 A03: Injection

-Injection flaws occur when untrusted data is interpreted as code or commands by an interpreter (e.g., SQL, OS, or LDAP injection).
+An interpreter can cause an injection flaw by interpreting untrusted data as code or commands (e.g., SQL, OS, or LDAP injection).

 - Testing: Use automated application security tools to detect injection vulnerabilities.